Preview Scorn: A descent into Hell that does not give us a gift, but which should please Alien fans

 It’s Myst in the land of pain

-We must now remove doubts about what Scorn really is in terms of gameplay.
+We must now remove doubts regarding what Scorn really is in terms of gameplay.
 From a distance, we can believe that it is above all a linear exploration game – almost a walking sim – which relies on environmental narration.
 There is a bit of that, but you realize very quickly that the title of Ebb Sofware is above all a game of reflection and puzzles.
 This demo specially put together for the occasion was intended to show us a certain range of game mechanics offered in the final version.

 Scorn: A descent into Hell that does not give us a gift, but which should please Alien fans